rafaelmmoreira/PanTompkinsQRS/README.txt

 it's an existing file, it will be overwritten!).
 It will output a list of 0's and 1's, where 0 means a given sample didn't trigger a R-peak detection, while an 1 means it did.

+EMBEDDED ALGORITHM
+The embedded version of the algorithm has various components shifted around for use in more memory-limited systems, where you don't want an extensive buffer of input data.
+The filters have been moved globally, so the learning is retained in the state of the system, instead of being re-acquired each iteration.
+This is demonstrated with the two "init" functions, which swap the signal used as input.
+The two arrays are separate segments of the same recording and once the R peaks have been detected in one, the other is loaded.
+The system provides accurate peak locations immediately.

 MODIFYING THE CODE
 The code was designed to be easy to change and port: your input source (file, serial comms etc), the